Multi-camera calibration with pattern rigs, including for non-overlapping cameras: CALICO: Method description

-At each iteration of the process, it may be possible to solve Eq. \ref{eq:found_rel} for more than one transformation.
-We determine the solution order using a heuristic approach that prioritizes transformations that satisfy the highest number of constraints.
-That is, we select the HTM $\mathbf{X^{(i)}}$ that maximizes $\left| \mathbb{FR}^{(i)} \right|$.
-Ties are broken by choosing transformations in the order ${}^{c}\mathbf{C}$, ${}^{p}\mathbf{P}$, $\mathbf{T}^{t}$, and breaking further ties by choosing the transformation with the smallest index first.
+At each iteration, there may be many choices of single variables or pairs of variables to solve for via the methods of sections \ref{sss:closed-form-one} and \ref{sss:closed-form-two}.
+Solving for single variables is always selected over solving for variable pairs.
+Beyond this choice, the variable initialization order is determined by a heuristic that prioritizes variables contained in the largest number of remaining constraints.
+That is, we select the HTM $\mathbf{X}^{(m)}$ that maximizes $\left| \CS^{(m)} \right|$.
+Ties are broken by choosing $\Cam$ variables first, then $\Pat$, and finally $\Tim$, and breaking further ties by choosing the variable with the smallest index first.

-We first solve for all of the single variables possible before solving for pairs.
-Then, we use a similar strategy, that is that ties are broken first with the largest number of $\left| \mathbb{FR}^{(i)} \right|$, and next with the smallest indices.